graemeaj/HugoAlbertaBlacksmiths/content/info/how-to-find-us.md

 tags: []
 weight: 1
 ---
+# Our Leduc Shop

-We have our shop at the leduc west antique society, which is 6 km west of Leduc, Alberta.
+We have our shop at the Leduc West Antique Society, which is 6 km west of Leduc, Alberta.
 We are around 25 minutes from Edmonton.

 Our shop is among the main building cluster, behind the enterance train tracks.